-When a person knows death is approaching, he or she may search for the meaning of his or her life, illness, and impending death.
-This is a difficult journey that may lead the patient down many different paths.
+When a person knows death is near, he or she may search for the meaning of his or her life, illness, and coming death.
+This is a difficult journey that may lead the person down many different paths.

 Praying for others